 The institute consists of three main programmatic areas:

-(1) The Ecological Research Program, which consists of environmental biology and environmental chemistry groups, addresses questions about water resources, hydrology, watershed ecology and management, environmental chemistry and toxicology, aquatic ecosystem structure and function, aquatic conservation, land use change, pollution prevention, and aquatic food webs.
+(1) The ecological research program consists of environmental biology and environmental chemistry groups, and it addresses questions about water resources, hydrology, watershed ecology and management, environmental chemistry and toxicology, aquatic ecosystem structure and function, aquatic conservation, land use change, pollution prevention, and aquatic food webs.

-(2) The Information Services Center, which uses state-of-the-art geospatial technology to collect and analyze data, and condense it into useful information for those who make critical decisions about natural resource management.
+(2) The Information Services Center uses state-of-the-art geospatial technology to collect and analyze data and condense it into useful information for those who make critical decisions about natural resource management.

-(3) The Education and Outreach Program, which includes the use of AWRI's two research vessels, and provides scientific information to K-12 students, policymakers, educators, college students, and community groups.
+(3) The education and outreach program includes the use of AWRI's two research vessels and provides scientific information to K-12 students, policymakers, educators, college students, and community groups.

 Seidman Business Services